Practical Experience with Stable Set and Coloring Relaxations: Valid Inequalities for the Stable Set Problem

-Next, we explore the potential of strengthening the Lovász theta function $\vartheta(G)$ as an upper bound on $\alpha(G)$ by incorporating the inequalities~\eqref{stable_set_1} into the SDP formulation~\eqref{theta_strable_set}.
-Specifically, we first demonstrate that these newly introduced inequalities~\eqref{stable_set_1} imply the standard $5$-cycle inequalities~\eqref{odd_cycle_standard}.
-Importantly, the converse is not true: adding the standard $5$-cycle inequalities~\eqref{odd_cycle_standard} does not imply the inequalities~\eqref{stable_set_1}.
-Therefore, including constraints~\eqref{stable_set_1} into the SDP for the computation of $\vartheta(G)$ may yield better upper bounds on $\alpha(G)$ compared to using the Lovász theta function strengthened with the standard $5$-cycle inequalities~\eqref{odd_cycle_standard}.
+As discussed in Section~\ref{Formulations}, another inequality valid for the~$5$-cycles is the standard odd-cycle constraint~\eqref{odd_cycles_in}.
+We will now show an interesting result regarding the relationship between inequalities~\eqref{stable_set_1} and~\eqref{odd_cycles_in}.
+More specifically, we will demonstrate that if we strengthen the Lovász theta function with~\eqref{stable_set_1}, then the standard 5-cycle inequalities~\eqref{odd_cycles_in} will be satisfied.
+However, the converse is not true: adding~\eqref{odd_cycles_in} into the SDP for the computation of the Lovász theta function does not imply~\eqref{stable_set_1}.
+Therefore, including constraints~\eqref{stable_set_1} into the formulation~\eqref{theta_stable_set} may yield tighter upper bounds on~$\alpha(G)$ than adding inequalities~\eqref{odd_cycles_in}.